sharbatc/ada2017hw/docs/index.md

 as judged by some human brains.
 The past few years have seen a huge burst of popularity of brain-related research.
 With the prevalence of fMRI research, showing correlations (_this is your brain on..._) with what generally excites people (sex, food and politics) has captured the public imagination.
 What is important however is manner. the public imagination.
 ## Introduction
-#Introduction

 Parkinson's disease is caused by a progressive degeneration of certain neural cells of the central nervous systems which are responsible for dopamine production, a chemical used into the brain to allow communication between cells.
 The loss of dopaminergic function produces drastic changes in brain circuits involved in the execution of voluntary movements.
 As a consequence, patients slowly start to present motor symptoms such as tremor, rigidity or in general difficulties in movements.
 In advanced stages, dementia as well as other behavioural problems gradually take the upper hand.